chakra-ui/panda/.changeset/sixty-geese-refuse.md

 '@pandacss/generator': patch
 ---

-Fix issue where color palette shows TS error when using `!important`
+Fix issue where some style properties shows TS error when using `!important`